 Location: Ebensburg Reservoirs and surrounding woodlands. (see map below)

-Nathan’s Divide will be a regional facility dedicated to providing the highest quality educational programs by teaching watershed education which includes natural science, conservation, geology, history, culture, outdoor education, environmental stewardship, recreation, and community service.
+Nathan’s Divide is a regional facility dedicated to providing the highest quality educational programs by teaching watershed education which includes natural science, conservation, geology, history, culture, outdoor education, environmental stewardship, recreation, and community service.

 Outdoor education programs will use the network of trails surrounding the reservoir to teach how the protected watershed provides us with pure water.
 There are six universities and colleges and over 50 school districts that willhave access to the facility for field trips, research and internships.
-Visitors will be able to enjoy the abundance of wildflowers and wildlife that live in the watershed, and a hiking-biking trail will be developed along the Eastern Continental Divide that is located near the site.
+Visitors are be able to enjoy the abundance of wildflowers and wildlife that live in the watershed, and a hiking-biking trail will be developed along the Eastern Continental Divide that is located near the site.